-The proposed zoning map and text amendments include the consolidation of the former South Hayward BART/Mission Boulevard Form-Based Code (Article 24) and the Mission Boulevard Corridor Form-Based Code (Article 25) into a singular regulating document referred to as the "Mission Boulevard Code" that will regulate new development and land uses for the majority of the corridor.
+The Zoning Map and Text Amendments include the consolidation of the former South Hayward BART/Mission Boulevard Form-Based Code (Article 24) and the Mission Boulevard Corridor Form-Based Code (Article 25) into a singular regulating document referred to as the "Mission Boulevard Code" that will regulate new development and land uses for the majority of the corridor.
 The update will consolidate the existing zoning districts between the two form-based codes and create four primary zoning districts including Corridor Neighborhood (CN), Neighborhood Node (NN), Corridor Center (CC) and Civic Space (CS) for greater consistency between the permitted and conditionally permitted uses as well as the development pattern along the corridor.
 As proposed, the updates provide clearer direction and consistent interpretations of the land uses and code requirements along the plan area which will result in a benefit to residents, businesses, stakeholders, and the development community.
-The proposed Code updates increases efficiency and predictability in the development review process for applicants and minimizes inconsistencies between the form-based code and standards of the City's zoning ordinance.
-Overall, the adoption of the Mission Boulevard Code results in the removal of overly complex, prescriptive development standards within the code while also including flexibility to ensure the intent of the districts are being met to bring future uses and development closer to the established vision of the General Plan.
+The Code updates increase efficiency and predictability in the development review process for applicants and minimizes inconsistencies between the existing form-based codes and the City's zoning ordinance.
+Overall, the adoption of the Mission Boulevard Code replaces the overly complex, prescriptive development standards with land uses and development standards that provide more flexibility to ensure the intent of the proposed zoning districts are aligned with goals and policies of the General Plan.